Departmental Fellowships and Prizes

 - 1991: David C. Leavy

-In the Spring of 2002, the parents and friends of Ben Ling ’98 established a fellowship to honor Ben’s memory.
-Awarded annually, the Ling Fellowship supports a Colby Government major who undertakes either an internship or a significant research project.
+In the spring of 2002, the parents and friends of Ben Ling ’98 established a fellowship to honor Ben’s memory.
+Awarded annually, the Ling Fellowship supports a Colby government major who undertakes either an internship or a significant research project.

-While he was at Colby, Ben majored in Government and was involved in a number of internships and major research projects.
+While he was at Colby, Ben majored in government and was involved in a number of internships and major research projects.
 A summa cum laude graduate of Colby, Ben went to Washington in order to pursue a career working on agricultural and ranching issues.
 He died of cancer in 2001.

 Purpose

-To encourage and support students participating in internships or undertaking major research projects during the summer, the Fall semester, or Jan Plan.
+To encourage and support students participating in internships or undertaking major research projects during the summer, the fall semester, or Jan Plan.

 Student Eligibility

-Any sophomore or junior Government major may apply for the Ling Fellowship, which is awarded on a need-blind basis.
-The Ling Fellowship can run from any period of time from June 1 of the calendar year in which it is awarded, through the end of the following January, i.e. a fellowship awarded in May 2020 may be used between June 2020 and the end of January 2021.
+Any sophomore or junior government major may apply for the Ling Fellowship, which is awarded on a need-blind basis.
+The Ling Fellowship can run for any period of time from June 1 of the calendar year in which it is awarded, through the end of the following January, i.e. a fellowship awarded in May 2020 may be used between June 2020 and the end of January 2021.

 Award